Top 10 change management best practices for IT and organizations

 Establish a system of feedback and dialogue

-Planning the implementation strategy
+5. Plan the implementation strategy

-Name | Methodology | Use Case |
+Name | Methodology | Use case |

 Top-down approach | Driven by the highest level of leadership | Effective for overarching changes |